z448/repo/README.md

 # DESCRIPTION

-**repo** creates MD5, SHA1 and SHA256 hashes of each package in `deb` directory, checks control file and use it to create `Packages.gz` file needed by APT client to read content of repository, then starts repository running on Mojolicious server ( **localhost:3000** ).
+**repo** creates MD5, SHA1 and SHA256 hashes of each package in `deb` directory, checks control file and use it to create `Packages.gz` file needed by APT client to read content of repository, then starts repository running on Mojolicious server ( port 3000 ).

 # GIF